binkley/kotlin-rational/README.md

 (See [_Always proper form_](#always-proper-form).)

-Much of the code assumes the rational is in simplest terms (proper form).
+The code assumes rationals are in simplest terms (proper form).
 The `valueOf` factory method ensures this.
-However you should usually use the `over` infix operator instead, _eg_, `1 over 2`.
+However, you should usually use the `over` infix operator instead, _eg_, `1 over 2` or `2 over 1`.

 ### Negative values

 Canonical form of negative values for rational numbers depends on context.
-For this code, the denominator is always non-negative.
+For this code, the denominator is always non-negative, and for values with `absoluteValue < 0`, the numerator is negative.

 ### Identity of constants